EelcoHoogendoorn/geometric_calculus/discrete/article/Discrete_Geometric_Equation.md

 We note that the geometric equation over the bivectors, in the absence of 'compatibility initial conditions', may contain non-propagating modes; nonzero configurations of bivector fluxes, that do not contribute to any time derivative; whereas we do not observe such a thing in the even subalgebra.
 To understand that, we may compare the update rule in (wlog) `x+y+z+t-` for the even subalgebra and the bivectors.
 In doing so, we may observe that those spatial gradients of the bivectors that may vanish for the temporal derivatives of the bivectors, form the complimentary (interior/exterior) part of a geometric product, with the spatial gradients of the bivectors that form the temporal derivatives of grades 0 and 4.
 By invertability of the geometric derivative, those nonzero bivector field components that result in zero update to the bivectors, must result in nonzero updates to grades 0 and 4, and vice versa [^HHD].
 This explains the empirical observation that no matter how careless one is in initializing an even grade field, one never observes non-propagating components in free-space.
 The even grade field is the simpler and more complete object to work with than the bivectors, in that sense.

-[^HDD] modulo global-harmonic components of the field, as per the Helmholtz-Hodge decomposition, such as for instance global constants, which have vanishing gradients everywhere and in all directions.
+[^HDD]: modulo global-harmonic components of the field, as per the Helmholtz-Hodge decomposition, such as for instance global constants, which have vanishing gradients everywhere and in all directions.

 We note that pure 1-vector fields, also contain non-propagating components; and appyling the same logic to the odd-grade algebra, we see that we should also expect the absence of nontrivial nonpropagating modes there, which is consistent with experience.
-It is not the algebra of the subspace itself being closed that is the deciding factor, but rather the closure of the space under geometric multiplication with a 1-vector, which is the deciding factor in this qualitative difference; which makes sense.
+It is not the algebra of the subspace itself being closed that is the deciding factor, but rather the closure of the space under geometric multiplication with a 1-vector, which is the deciding factor in this qualitative difference; which makes sense given the definition of the vector-geometric-derivative.

+We have performed some quick experiments with compact dimensions of alternative signatures; that is rather than matching the spacelike signature, matching the timelike, or a degenerate signature.
+Neither seemed viable on first impression, though a deeper and more detailed investigation might reveal something interesting.